How Well Do You Know Your Bubbly? The Difference Between Champagne and MCC

 After each riddling, the angle of the bottle is gradually increased so that it is eventually fully upside down.
 When this process is done by hand, it takes around three weeks, when done by a computerised palette, it takes eight days.

 A fun fact about this part of the method is that the famed Madame Clicquot (yes, that Clicquot), the first woman to be in control of a Champagne house, invented the riddling technique, thereby allowing more of a mass production of bottles.

 Once the sediment has been moved to the bottleneck it’s time for disgorging.
 This means that tip of the bottle is dipped into a freezing brine solution, which freezes the sediment.

 Once the bottle is placed upright again, the frozen sediment – along with a little bit of the wine – is expelled due to the internal pressure of the bottle.
 The wine is then topped up with a little extra brut, called a dosage, and is then corked and covered with the iconic wire cap.

 Most Champagnes at this stage are ready be drunk, although many vintages can be aged for a couple of years.
 In a nutshell, protected Champagne varietals + Methode Champenoise = Champagne.

 Now that we understand Champagne, where does MCC fit in?

-So, what does that mean for South Africa, where we are gifted with one of the world’s longest, and oldest, wine routes, with many wineries producing amazing sparkling wines?
+So, what does that mean for South Africa, where we are gifted with one of the world’s longest, and oldest, wine routes, with many wineries producing amazing bubbly?
 Why is that not allowed to be called Champagne?